 Moreover, if you get the chance, make sure to plan a few day trips from Seville to explore the rest of the Andalusia region.
 It’s known for Moorish architecture, striking nature, and lots of wine.

+There are also tons of easy day trips from Seville.
 Ronda, Granada, Malaga, Cadiz, and plenty of Pueblos Blancos (white towns) are all located close to Seville.
-I highly recommend doing a day trip to Malaga.
-You’ll find tons of hidden gems in Spain in these towns.

 7. Stockholm, Sweden